5h3d/byte-genie/docs/challenges.md

 4. Estimated summary time: Inplement features that shows the estimation time of summarization, which would improve the user's experience.

-5. Database storage: split latge data that can't be saved to prisma in chunks, so as to enable user see their previous large summary data
+5. Database storage: split latge data that can't be saved to prisma in chunks, so as to enable user see their previous large summary data.

+6. Texting: Add unit tests for critical functions.